Ifycode-extension/solve-js/README.md

 ````

 # How to submit
-Follow the steps in **commiting and pushing your changes** section, and submit the link to your **solve-js** repo.
+Follow the steps in [commiting and pushing your changes](#commiting-and-pushing-your-changes) section, and submit the link to your **solve-js** repo.
+Don't host your solution.

 # Pulling in new changes

 There'll be more tasks added along the way and in some cases minor fixes for the application.
-Make sure you add original repo as the upstream as instructed in the **setup instructions** section.
+Make sure you add original repo as the upstream as instructed in the [setup instructions](#setup-instructions) section.
 You can always pull in changes from the upstream and merge into your created branch following these steps:
 * Switch to the main branch:
 ````
 git checkout main